susoab/jesus/README.md

 ## Hello guys
- - Im looking foward to meeting with you~
+ - yo yo wazzapp Im looking foward to meeting with you
 #### What's this & for what?
  - This's a memo like a for output & memory

 #### My introduce
  - if you dont understand japanese style, you don't care about me
  - I just live in HCMC now.
-But I was born in JP
+But I was born in Japan
 -----
 ### Memo(It's a snippet like how to every tech tool)
 #### How to use git?(like a snippet)